jfet97/proposal-fast-this-assignments/README.md

   this = {...arguments};
 }
 ```
 Nice!
 But there is an "useless" object creation also here.
 And _arguments_ is deprecated.
+Furthermore, I don't like reassign __this__ like that.